Part I due by 11:59 p.m. on Tuesday, October 21, 2025.

 getColumnVal()

-th column in the tuple on which the iterator is currently
+of the column with that index in the tuple on which the iterator is

-positioned.
-To do so, it will need to unmarshall the appropriate value
+currently positioned.
+To do so, it will need to unmarshall the

 Notes: